Protecting Endangered Beach Nesting Birds In Belmar

 Populations of New Jersey's beach nesting birds are sadly declining due to several factors.
 Predatory birds and animals are taking a toll on bird eggs and hatchlings in particular.
 Changes to the birds' natural habitats caused by overdevelopment, rising sea levels, and coastal flooding are also negatively impacting nesting sites along the Jersey Shore coastline.

 In an Appendix to its 2023 Beach Nesting Bird Project Report, the Conserve Wildlife Foundation of New Jersey shared, "Predation of nests is a primary driving factor of low productivity for all beach-nesting bird species with a conservation status in New Jersey.
-A number of techniques are already used to mitigate this threat, with
+A number of techniques are already used to mitigate this threat, with varying degrees of success.
+As predation remains a limiting factor for the recovery of these species despite those approaches, in 2023 NJFW biologists experimented with four novel approaches to mitigate this risk."

 In addition, while we ALWAYS strongly discourage daily beach visitors from leaving their trash on the beach (seriously, who does that?!), cleaning up after yourself is especially important near the birds' breeding area to avoid attracting predators such as gulls, raccoons, foxes and even cats that might harm the vulnerable eggs and chicks.